SPRINKLER RETROFITS

 FACT:

-Dozens of U.S. jurisdictions have retroactive sprinkler laws, including major cities and entire states.
+Dozens of U.S. jurisdictions have retroactive sprinkler retrofit laws already on the books.
+That includes major cities as well as entire states.

 More facts:

-• Places where retroactive sprinkler laws have been successfully carried out include:
+• Places where retroactive sprinkler retrofit laws have been successfully carried out include:

 • Atlanta,